starside/SimpleSpreadsheet/README.md

 ## Evaluating the spreadsheet

 Internally the program operates recusively.
-A method in Sheet called evalCell does the actual evaluation of a cell.
-If it encounters a cell reference, like b2, it will recursively evaluate cell b2.
-Cells are marked with a cell state.
-The reason is if evalCell encounters a cell that has not finished calculating its value, it means a circular definition exists.
-This results in an error.
+A method in `Sheet` called `evalCell` does the actual evaluation of a cell.
+If it encounters a cell reference in an expression such as `1 b2 +`, evalCell will recursively cell b2.
+In other words, evaluation of expressions is depth first.

+Cells are marked with a cell state that marks its stage of evaluation.
+If evalCell encounters a cell that has begun evaluation but not finished, it means a circular definition exists.
+This is the same procedure as marking cells in a depth first search to avoid going in circles.
+Cycles are detected, and result in a cell being evaluated to #ERR.

 For example, an input with a loop: